Taipei Municipal Stadium

 The Taipei Municipal Stadium (臺北田徑場 or 台北田徑場 (Táiběi Tiánjìng Chǎng)) is a multi-purpose stadium in Taipei, Taiwan.
 The original stadium, built in 1956, was used mostly for track and field events.
-Entertainer Michael Jackson performed two concerts there during his Dangerous World Tour on 4 and 6 September 1993 in front of a crowd of 80,000.

 The stadium was demolished and reconstructed for the 2009 Summer Deaflympics between December 2006 and July 2009.
 The new stadium is able to hold 20,000 people.
 On 3 July 2011, the stadium recorded its highest attendance for a football game when Chinese Taipei hosted Malaysia in the 2014 FIFA World Cup qualification - AFC first round second leg match, when 15,335 spectators attended the game.
 In 2013, 500 people showed up at the stadium for a domestic league match between association football clubs Taipower FC and Tatung FC.

 The stadium is accessible from the Taipei Arena station of the Taipei Metro.